Frequently Asked Questions

 Will I get a worse schedule if I come to a later Orientation Session?

 Nope!
 Beginning June 1st, registration is available to all students regardless of which Orientation Session they come to.
-So if you’re worried about your schedule, register on June 1st.
+So if you’re worried about your schedule, send in your planner screenshot early, and register on June 1st.
 But even if you decide to wait to register, we’ll make sure that you have a schedule that is working towards your requirements and goals (it might not be perfect or pretty, but you’ll get what you need).

 Are there scholarships for Orientation?